mipastgt/JFXToolsAndDemos/README.md

 of JavaFX 13 with support for Buffers to improve performance.
 The idea is to let [Skia](https://skia.org/) directly render into this buffer and use the image directly in an ImageView without any explicit rendering into a canvas or such thing.
 Only this brings the desired performance boost.
-This code makes use of the [Skija](https://github.com/JetBrains/skija) java bindings provided by JetBrains.
+This code makes use of the [Skija](https://github.com/HumbleUI/Skija) java bindings originally provided by JetBrains.

 ![Demo1](jfxtools-skiafx-demos/demo1.png "SkiaSurfaceFXDemo1")